 The following criteria will be considered when evaluating housing accommodation requests:

-A. Has the student provided adequate documentation from their professional health care provider?
+- Has the student provided adequate documentation from their professional health care provider?

-B. Does the documentation clearly articulate the need for this housing accommodation with supporting information?
+- Does the documentation clearly articulate the need for this housing accommodation with supporting information?

-Keep in Mind
+Please Keep In Mind